s5y-ux/LazerGun/README.md

 ## Permissions

-- `lasergun.use`: Allows players to use the LaserGun.
+- `lasergun.give`: Allows players to use the LaserGun.
-- `lasergun.admin`: Grants admin access to all LaserGun features.

 ## Feedback and Support